SolarNetwork/solarnode-os-images/debian/pi/README.md

 computer or an external adapter (often these connect via USB).
 Then, as **root** copy the image onto a SD card.
 For example, using Linux the commands look something like the following:

-To restore these onto a SD card, run the following command:

 ```sh
 # Copy image to SD card located at /dev/sde
 xz -cd solarnodeos-deb9-pi-1GB.img.xz |dd of=/dev/sde bs=2M